Quick overview

 Appointment of a guardian

 If there is a restriction of legal capacity, the court then initiates a second procedure, namely guardianship proceedings.
 In this case, the court with jurisdiction is the court which is conducting the legal capacity proceedings.
 The two proceedings can be, and usually are, combined into one.
-Once the guardian has been appointed, the court shall see that the guardian properly fulfils his or her duties.
+Once the guardian has been appointed, the court shall ensure that the guardian properly fulfils his or her duties.

 Tip: The terms guardian and guardianship can sometimes be confused with, for example, foster parent or adoptive parent.
 There is some similarity, but the basic principle is different.
 What exactly guardianship consists of and how to become a guardian is discussed in a separate article.